dimi-fn/Various-Data-Science-Scripts/BI_Business_Intelligence/README.md

 3) Share dashboards with others and interact with shared dashboards
 4) Power BI Mobile apps can be used for no3 workflow

-## Documentation & Courses - Various Links
+## Documentation & Resources - Various Links

 [Power BI Documentation](https://docs.microsoft.com/en-us/power-bi/)